PhD Proposal (Qualification) Exam | PhD in Vision Science

 - Research design or methods: Describe the planned research

-The Dissertation Committee will consider whether the research contributes to the field of vision science and whether the student is able to carry out the research accordingly.
-Once passing the proposal exam, the student may begin his/her doctoral dissertation research.
-A student should complete the preliminary proposal examination within one year after advanced into the candidacy.
+The Dissertation Committee will consider whether the research contributes to vision science and whether the student can carry out the research accordingly.
+Once passing the proposal exam, the student is advanced to the Ph.D.
+Candidacy.